 Related Reading: 15 Small Changes to Make if You’re Trying to Lose Weight

 The biggest weight-loss no-no:

 In my opinion, one of the worst things you can do is avoid being social because you’re trying to lose weight.
 First of all, you don’t want to offend anyone.
 Skipping the occasional outing is okay, but communicating your reasons for skipping is important.

 Secondly, being anti-social can really hurt our self-esteem and motivation.
 It can be harmful to our mental and emotional health.
 We all need relationships.
 It can be hard to find alternatives other than skipping entire events, but it can definitely be done.
 We all need to learn to live healthy without missing out on life.

-I hope this helps and encourages you!
+I hope this helps and encourages you if you’re faced with figuring out how to eat healthy when dining out!
 What are your big weight-loss tips?
 Let me know in the comments below!

 Don’t forget to follow me on Facebook and Instagram!